fooof-tools/fooof/README.md

 **Stable Version**

-To install the latest stable release of fooof, you can use pip:
+To install the latest stable release, use pip:

 `$ pip install fooof`

-Note that this will install only the core (non-optional) fooof requirements.
+Note that this will install only the core (non-optional) FOOOF requirements.

 **Development Version**

-To get the lastest, development version, you can get the code using git:
+To get the current development version, first clone this repository:

 `$ git clone https://github.com/fooof-tools/fooof`

-To then install the development version (without making changes to it), move into the directory you cloned and run:
+To install this cloned copy, move into the directory you just cloned, and run:

 `$ pip install .`

+**Editable Version**

-Otherwise, if you want to install an editable, development version, move into the directory you cloned and install with:
+To install an editable version, download the development version as above, and run:

 `$ pip install -e .`